Lurene Tuttle: Radio roles

 It was during her time on Hollywood Hotel that Tuttle became involved in the founding of the American Federation of Radio Artists.
-According to Maltin, Tuttle's male counterpart on the show, veteran actor Frank Nelson (a frequent guest performer on Jack Benny's program), tried to get both a raise to $35 per show—at a time when the show paid $5,000 per appearance to headlining guest stars.
+According to Maltin, Tuttle's male counterpart on the show, Frank Nelson (a frequent guest performer on Jack Benny's program), tried to get both a raise to $35 per show—at a time when the show paid $5,000 per appearance to headlining guest stars.
 Nelson eventually got the raises, but the negotiations prompted him to become an AFRA co-founder and one of its active members.

 Tuttle later became the first female president of the federation's Hollywood local.

-Tuttle also remembered the day the Hollywood Hotel sound effects man was upstaged by a Hollywood legend:

-The soundman was supposed to do a little yipping, yappy dog, like a terrier.
-He sounded like a Newfoundland dog or something, and the director kept saying "That won't do."
-So Olivia de Havilland was sitting next to me, and she says "I can do a very good dog."
-And I said "Well, I don't think they'll let you do a dog.
-This is an audience show; you're a star, you can't do a dog."
-And Olivia says "I'm going to do it."
-So she went over to the director, went into the booth and said "I'd like to try doing this dog for you."
-So they put her behind the screen, and she went on the show and she did that yipping dog."